Who is this for?

 See the comprehensive list of all affiliated institutions (including primary, sub- and sub-sub-affiliates).

-The projected allocations for RSF expense categories reflect the actual proportions in the most recent year for which financial reporting is complete at the time of application.
-Therefore, the 2022-23 projection at the time of application is based on reporting to RSF for 2020-21.
-These projections are updated as part of annual financial reporting by aggregating expenditure totals by category across the University and its affiliates (as noted in the graph below).
+The projected allocations for RSF expense categories reflect the actual proportions in the most recent year for which financial reporting is complete.
+Therefore, the 2022-23 projection is based on RSF reporting for 2021-22.
+The 2021-22 reporting aggregates expenditure totals by federal indirect cost category across the University and its affiliates (as noted in the graph below).

 2022-23 Projected RSF expenditure by category – U of T and affiliates